Toggle: English / Spanish

 Antibiotics such as streptomycin, gentamicin, doxycycline, or ciprofloxacin are used to treat plague.
 Oxygen,

-fluids, and support usually are also needed.
+fluids, and support are usually also needed.

 Without treatment, about 50% of persons with bubonic plague die.
 Almost everyone with pneumonic plague dies if not treated.
 Treatment reduces the death rate to 50%.